djh1997/proj324/docs/index.md

 After this, a hinging mechanism was designed and the curves re-added to make the glasses more comfortable.
 A mounting bracket for the camera was also added.
 This was the frame that cut and used for most of the prototyping phase of the project.

-For the next two designs I was contemplating adding a backing plate to the pi mount and also adding a mount for the capacitive touch sensor.
+For the next two designs the plan was to add a backing plate to the pi mount and also adding a mount for the capacitive touch sensor.
 This design was never cut since the pi 0 needs clearance for the solder of the pin headers.
 Also the backing might have added too much weight.
-The design of the hinge was furthered by squaring off one ends to make it more ridged and adding a hole to hold it together.
+The design of the hinge was furthered by squaring off one ends to make it more rigid, adding a hole to hold it together this also serves to adjust the resistance of the arms.

 ## Blob Detection